Dinosaurs Alive: Animal Facts and Model Photos

 Dinosaurs and the Fair at the PNE

-The Dinosaurs Alive exhibit has become one of the highlights of the fair at the PNE.
+The Dinosaurs Alive exhibit has been one of the recent highlights of the fair at the PNE.
 The annual fair is held in the second half of August.
 It's run by a Vancouver organization called the Pacific National Exhibition and takes place on grounds with the same name.
-For the past two years, Dinosaurs Alive has been an attraction at the fair.
-The exhibit consists of life-sized or close to life-sized dinosaur models, many of which are animatronic.
+In 2015 and 2016, Dinosaurs Alive was an attraction at the fair.
+The exhibit consisted of life-sized or close to life-sized dinosaur models, many of which were animatronic.
 This article contains photos of some of the models as well as facts about the real animals.
 The photos were taken by me during my visits to the PNE.

 Introduction to Dinosaurs